Skip to main content

 Metabolic Health as a Hormonal Indicator

-Your is inextricably linked to your endocrine system.
+Your metabolic health is inextricably linked to your endocrine system.
 The biometric data from a wellness screening provides a direct window into this relationship.
 Abnormalities in glucose and lipid metabolism are often the first measurable signs of deeper hormonal disruption.

 Elevated blood glucose, for instance, points toward developing insulin resistance, a condition where your body’s cells become less responsive to the hormone insulin.
-This metabolic state is closely tied to the function of other hormones, including and estrogen.
-Imbalances in can both contribute to and be exacerbated by poor metabolic health, creating a self-perpetuating cycle of dysfunction.
+This metabolic state is closely tied to the function of other hormones, including testosterone and estrogen.
+Imbalances in sex hormones can both contribute to and be exacerbated by poor metabolic health, creating a self-perpetuating cycle of dysfunction.

 Synthesizing wellness data reveals patterns that point directly to the functional state of the body’s core hormonal systems.